Kethanvr/Learning-113/README.md

 ## 📂 Project Structure

-The video builds a monolithic Next.js application, not a separate client/server structure.
+This is a monolithic Next.js application, not a separate client/server structure.

 ```
 /app